Scoveston Fort: Protecting the Haven: the premices

-The fort was designed as a garrison for 128 men, and was designed to have a complement of 32 guns.
-Cost and the declining requirement for forts in the twentieth century meant that guns were never installed.
+Scoveston Fort

+Scoveston fort was meant to defend the harbour of Milford Haven.

+There was an inner Haven ring — covering potential attacks from Milford Haven Waterway — with Popton Fort, South Hook Fort, Fort Hubberstone, Chapel Bay Fort, and the remodelled Stack Rock Fort.
+Another line of defence was supposed to cover attacks from the north with a line of inland forts extending from Newton Noyes (by the now decommissioned Royal Naval Armaments Depot of Milford Haven) to Burton Mountain (east of Neyland).

+Of that inland line, only Scoveston Fort was built.

+Construction started in 1861 and completed in 1864 or 1868, at a cost of £45,462.

 It was never garrisoned, and was used mainly as a training camp for volunteers and militia.

 World War I saw increased activity in the fort.
 In order to protect the dockyards of Milford Haven, Neyland and Pembroke Dock, a complex system of trenches was built in the land surrounding the fort to ward against land based attack.
 The trench system ran from Waterston to Llangwm.

 During World War II, it was used as an air raid shelter by residents of Neyland.
 It was later used as a warehouse to store munitions in readiness for D-Day.
-During peacetime, it was left empty, under the care of a single caretaker.
+During peace time it was left empty, under the care of a single caretaker.

 It was revealed following his conviction that serial killer John Cooper had visited the fort and had deposited items which he had stolen from nearby properties, and implements he had used to restrain victims.

 In August 2005, a local doctor committed suicide close to the fort.

+Protection

+Scoveston Fort was listed as a Grade II Heritage building on November 10, 2004.

 The fort is currently in an overgrown state, and not accessible to the public.